ary27x/InstagramClone/README.md

-This is a simple Instagram clone made using MERN Stack
+This is fully functional Instagram clone made using MERN Stack

 This app is live and running at https://instagram-ary27x.herokuapp.com/